 Are There Any Drawbacks To Freezing My Credit Report?

-The good news: Most importantly, a credit report freeze will not affect your credit score.
+Most importantly, a credit report freeze will not affect your credit score.
 You can also still get your free annual credit report, open a new account, rent an apartment, buy insurance and get prescreened credit offers.

-The bad news: The freeze doesn’t cover existing accounts, so identity thieves could still do damage to those.
+However, the freeze doesn’t cover existing accounts, so identity thieves could still do damage to those.
 To ensure you’re totally covered in the case of identity theft, monitor bank and credit card statements carefully.

 Also note that if you’re planning to apply for a new line of credit, a credit freeze will slow down the application process.
 It can take up to five business days for bureaus to process a request for a lift.